kyeah/kyeh.me/_posts/2015-07-21-stockholm-syndrome.md

 title: Stockholm Syndrome
 subtitle: Falling in Love with a Compiler

+summary: "Falling in love with the Rust compiler."

 excerpt: "To those interested in a quick, concurrent language that won't take any of your unsafe shit, this is for you."
 ---